-The University of South Dakota School of Law operates on a 14-week semester.
+The University of South Dakota Knudson School of Law operates on a 14-week semester.
 The ABA, however, requires us to perform the instruction/homework calculation based on a 15-week semester, regardless of the amount of time that we allocate for students to complete those hours.

-of the exam as the 15th week for purposes of the instruction/homework calculation.
+In order to meet our requirements, courses that schedule a final examination may treat the week of the exam as the 15th week for purposes of the instruction/homework calculation.
 Credit-bearing activities that do not schedule a final examination (e.g., the LITC, externships, simulation courses, seminars, co-curricular activities, and any other such courses) must schedule the equivalent of 15 weeks of instruction and homework in order to justify the stated award of academic credit.

 All credit-bearing activities are subject to the following requirements: